Bronchial tree: structure, anatomy. Functions of the bronchi. The structure and role of the bronchi The bronchi are formed

 Where are the lungs in humans (with photo)

-When approaching the question of where the lungs are located, it is worth first paying attention to one very interesting fact concerning these organs: the location of the lungs in humans and their structure are presented in such a way that they very organically combine the airways, blood and lymphatic vessels and nerves.
+When approaching the question of where the lungs are located, you should first pay attention to one very fun fact regarding these organs: the location of the lungs in humans and their structure are presented in such a way that they very organically combine airways, blood and lymphatic vessels and nerves.

-Outwardly considered anatomical structures are quite interesting.
-In their shape, each of them looks like a vertically dissected cone, in which one convex and two concave surfaces can be distinguished.
-Convex is called costal, due to its direct attachment to the ribs.
-One of the concave surfaces is diaphragmatic (adjacent to the diaphragm), the other is medial, in other words the median (i.e., located closer to the median longitudinal plane of the body).
+Externally, the anatomical structures considered are quite interesting.
+In their shape, each of them is similar to a vertically dissected cone, in which one convex and two concave surfaces can be distinguished.
+The convex one is called costal, due to its direct contact with the ribs.
+One of the concave surfaces is diaphragmatic (adjacent to the diaphragm), the other is medial, or in other words, median (i.e. located closer to the median longitudinal plane of the body).
 In addition, interlobar surfaces are also distinguished in these organs.

 With the help of the diaphragm, the right side of the anatomical structure we are considering is separated from the liver, and left side from the spleen, stomach, left kidney and transverse colon.
-The median surfaces of the organ are bordered by large vessels and the heart.
+The middle surfaces of the organ border on large vessels and the heart.

-It is worth noting that the place where the lungs are located in a person also affects their shape.
+It is worth noting that the place where a person’s lungs are located also affects their shape.
 If a person has a narrow and long chest, then the lungs are correspondingly elongated and vice versa, these organs have a short and wide appearance with a similar shape chest.

-Also, in the structure of the described organ, there is a base that lies on the dome of the diaphragm (this is the diaphragmatic surface) and an apex protruding into the neck region about 3-4 cm above the clavicle.
+Also in the structure of the described organ there is a base that lies on the dome of the diaphragm (this is the diaphragmatic surface) and an apex that protrudes into the neck area approximately 3-4 cm above the collarbone.

-To form a clearer idea of what these anatomical formations look like, as well as in order to understand where the lungs are located, the photo below will be perhaps the best visual aid:
+To form a clearer picture of what these anatomical structures look like, as well as to understand where the lungs are, the photo below is perhaps the best visual aid:

 Anatomy of the right and left lung

-Remember that the anatomy of the right lung is different from that of the left lung.
-These differences are, first of all, in the number of shares.
-There are three of them on the right (the bottom, which is the largest, the top, slightly smaller, and the smallest of the three is the middle), while in the left there are only two (top and bottom).
-In addition, the left lung has a tongue located on its leading edge, as well as this organ due to the lower position of the left dome of the diaphragm in length slightly longer than the right one.
+Do not forget that the anatomy of the right lung is different from the anatomy of the left lung.
+These differences lie primarily in the number of shares.
+On the right there are three (the bottom one, which is the largest, the top one, slightly smaller, and the smallest of the three - the middle one), while on the left there are only two (top and bottom).
+In addition, the left lung has a tongue located on its cutting edge, as well as this organ, due to the lower position of the left dome of the diaphragm, is slightly longer in length than the right one.

-The anatomy of the lungs and bronchi overlaps, and so much so that it is difficult to imagine the existence of these organs separately from each other.
-In particular, each lobe is divided into bronchopulmonary segments, which are parts of the organ, to one degree or another isolated from the same neighboring ones.
-Each of these sites has a segmental bronchus.
-In total, there are 18 such segments: 10 on the right and 8 on the left of the organ.
+The anatomy of the lungs and bronchi overlaps, so much so that it is difficult to imagine the existence of these organs separately from each other.
+In particular, each lobe is divided into bronchopulmonary segments, which are sections of the organ, to one degree or another isolated from the same neighboring ones.
+In each of these areas there is a segmental bronchus.
+There are 18 such segments in total: 10 on the right and 8 on the left side of the organ.

-The structure of each segment is represented by several lobules - areas within which the lobular bronchus branches out.
-It is believed that a person has about 1600 lobules in his main respiratory organ: about 800 each on the right and left.
+The structure of each segment is represented by several lobules - areas within which the lobular bronchus branches.
+It is believed that a person has about 1,600 lobules in his main respiratory organ: approximately 800 on the right and left.

 However, the conjugation of the location of the bronchi and lungs does not end there.
-The bronchi continue to branch, forming bronchioles of several orders, and already they, in turn, give rise to alveolar passages, dividing from 1 to 4 times and ending, in the end, with alveolar sacs, into the lumen of which the alveoli open.
+The bronchi continue to branch, forming bronchioles of several orders, and they, in turn, give rise to alveolar ducts, dividing from 1 to 4 times and ultimately ending in alveolar sacs, into the lumen of which the alveoli open.

 Anatomy of the blood supply to the lungs in humans